top of page

 Masquerade Ball—March 1

-Join the Walton Arts Center to celebrate the annual Masquerade Ball, a signature fundraising event benefiting arts education.
+Celebrate with the Walton Arts Center at its signature fundraising event benefiting arts education.
 This year will be a one-of-a-kind evening with a gourmet dinner.
 Walton Arts Center.
 Fayetteville. www.waltonartscenter.org

 The Big Bet—March 6